nimbly/Syndicate/README.md

 );
 ```

+### Location

+The `location` parameter is the topic name, queue name, or queue URL you will be listening on.
+This parameter value is dependent on which consumer implementation you are using.

 For consumers that implement the `SubscriberInterface` (curently `PubSub\Redis` and `PubSub\Mqtt`), you can pass in an array of `location` strings representing `topics` to subscribe to or a comma seperated list of topic names.

 ```php